 — Robert Burton

-Drawn from Memb.
-5, Subsection 1 of “The Anatomy of Melancholy” by Robert Burton, (1577–1640), English scholar and vicar at Oxford University.
+Drawn from “The Anatomy of Melancholy” by Robert Burton, (1577–1640), English scholar and vicar at Oxford University.
 Note that Sayers does not provide the full quotation, which I think causes a bit of confusion.
 When Burton speaks of “toys,” is he referring to the inconveniences?
 No, he is actually talking about the “embracing, dalliance, kissing, colling” and other pleasures of marriage.

-Here is the complete passage, with the excised portions highlighted in italics:
+Here is the complete passage, with the excised portions highlighted in bold: